 To top it all off, the insurance company will not even provide you with copies of what they have collected on you.
 Never provide a medical release to the insurance company.
 It can only hurt you.

 The insurance company has no legal right to require it.
 You are the only who should be providing the insurance company with your medical records and billing statements for the treatment received since the injury in question, only.
-For this reason and many others, if you have a serious injury, hire an Atlanta Personal Injury Attorney with experience dealing with insurance companies and corporate home offices before you do something that hurts your claim.
+For this reason and many others, if you have a serious injury, hire an Atlanta car accident attorney with experience dealing with insurance companies and corporate home offices before you do something that hurts your claim.

 How We Tell Our Clients To Handle These Requests